The following article is an excerpt from "A Book of Bible Study"

 Jesus emphasized the same point again in the following two verses when He said that He had come down from Heaven not to do His own will, but the will of His Father who had sent Him.
 Jesus then revealed that it is the will of His Father that He would lose none of those who had been given to Him, but He would raise them up at the last day.
 So here is the same teaching of the eternal security of the believer given again in this same passage, in clear language.

 In the final verse of this passage Jesus reiterates this same message of the eternal security of the believer yet a third time, when He said that everyone who looks to Him and believes in Him will have eternal life together with Him in Heaven.
 Let us notice in this verse that Jesus did not say that some of those who to look to Him and believe in Him will have eternal life, depending on what they may do after they are saved.
 However, He did say clearly, and with no added conditions or any mention of a believer’s performance after they are saved, that everyone who looks to Him and believes in Him will have eternal life; He will raise them up at the last day.
-So we see that three times in this passage of John 6:37-40, Jesus emphasized that our salvation in Him is an eternal certainty.
+So, we see that three times in this passage of John 6:37-40, Jesus emphasized that our salvation in Him is an eternal certainty.

-Going just a few verses further in John 6, we will consider once again a teaching that we studied previously when discussing predestination and the effectual calling of God.
+Going just a few verses further in John 6, we will consider once again a teaching that we studied previously when we discussed predestination and the effectual calling of God.
 Here Jesus said: “No one can come to Me unless the Father who sent Me draws him, and I will raise him up at the last day.”
 (John 6:44).

 In the first part of this verse, Jesus taught that no one is able to come to Him unless the Father draws them, or calls them.
 Then in the second part of the verse, Jesus taught that those individuals whom God does call will be raised up at the last day.
 There is no condition at all attached to His statement.
 Jesus stated clearly that those whom God draws, or calls, will be raised up at the last day, meaning that all who receive God’s calling to faith in His Son will be saved, and none will be lost.
 Jesus also communicated this same truth in clear, unambiguous language in John 6:39.